 With all of that being said, I used to get into endless trouble during my early years of primary school for turning off my hearing aids – silencing everything around me – whenever I deemed the teacher to be too boring.
 I was always a voracious reader: the amount of reading material that was given to us during class was never enough for me, and I was often scolded for having read too far ahead of where we were supposed to be in our English books.
 I had the same problem with my History textbooks, as I was continually enthralled by the dramatic events they described, and eager to learn what had happened next.

 In the face of my teachers’ annoyance, however, I decided that if I wasn’t allowed to read ahead in my assigned books, I would start bringing in my own extracurricular books from home and reading them instead.
-As a lifelong animal lover, I was particularly drawn to books about wildlife and the wonders of nature, and the novels of Tom McCaughren and Don Conroy were firm favourites.
-I used to sit back, flick off my hearing aids, and have a great time learning all about kestrels, owls, foxes and other wonderful creatures … absolute bliss.
+I was particularly drawn to books about mythology, wildlife and the wonders of nature, and the novels of Tom McCaughren and Don Conroy were firm favourites.
+I used to sit back, flick off my hearing aids, and have a great time learning all about the ancient myths of Ireland, or about kestrels, owls, foxes and other wonderful creatures … absolute bliss.
 Or at least, it was absolute bliss until the teacher would call on me, I would belatedly realise that everyone in the class was staring in my general direction, and I would then have to endure the gut-churning embarrassment of turning my hearing aids back on, putting away my cherished book, and scrambling to figure out what had just happened.
 I soon realised that I had to stop turning off my hearing aids, as it enraged my teachers too much, but I continued to sneakily read my contraband books during class, whenever I thought I could get away with it.

 I was far from cheeky or sure of myself in other areas, however.